 By Staff Writer Adolescence is a critical time for social development.
 Not all teens develop social skills at the same pace.
-Those with Autism or Attention Deficit Hyperactivity Disorder (ADHD) may have deficits that need to be addressed in order to enjoy the normal experiences of adolescence.
-One-way parents can help their teens develop important social skills is by encouraging...[ read more ]
+Those with Asperger's Syndrome or Attention Deficit Hyperactivity Disorder (ADHD) may have deficits that need to be addressed in order to enjoy the normal experiences of adolescence.
+One-way parents can help their teens develop important social skills is by...[ read more ]

 How Parents Can Help Teens with Autism Spectrum Disorder